EXCLUSIVE-Maker of Walmart, Amazon store-brand infant formulas expects shortages through rest of 2022

 NEW YORK, May 13 (Reuters) - Perrigo Company PLC PRGO.N, which makes store-brand baby formulas for retailers including Walmart Inc WMT.N and Amazon.com Inc AMZN.O expects shortages and heightened demand to last for the "balance of the year," said CEO Murray Kessler in an interview with Reuters.

-Perrigo's formula manufacturing facilities in Ohio and Vermont are now running at 115% of full capacity, Kessler said.
+Perrigo's formula manufacturing facilities in Ohio and Vermont are now running at 115% of capacity, Kessler said.
 At the request of the U.S. Food and Drug Administration, the company is making only four items, the store-brand versions of Similac Pro Sensitive and Pro Advance and Enfamil Gentle Ease and Infant, Kessler said.
+Perrigo also has a smaller business making some national formula brands including Bobbie.

+The closure of Abbott Laboratories' ABT.Ninfant-formula plant in Sturgis, Michigan, exacerbated national pandemic-related shortages, leading to empty shelves in big box stores and supermarkets and panicked parents.
+Abbott's brands include Similac formulas.

-The infant formula maker is also working with retailers including Walmart and Target Corp TGT.N so they "get something each week," Kessler said.
-Retailers' allocations are based on an average of what the retailers' received prior to "this crisis," he said.
+Perrigo is working with retailers including Walmart and Target Corp TGT.N so they "get something each week," Kessler said.
+Retailers' allocations are based on an average of what the retailers received prior to "this crisis," he said.

-The closure of an Abbott Laboratories ABT.N infant-formula plant in Michigan exacerbated pandemic-related shortages, leading to empty shelves in big box stores and supermarkets.
+"We have stepped up and are killing ourselves to do everything we can," Kessler said.

+Some retailers including CVS Health Corp CVS.N and Target are rationing baby formula.

 ((Jessica.DiNapoli@thomsonreuters.com; 845-591-4428; Twitter: @jessicadinapoli))